flow-project/flow/docs/source/tutorial.rst

 =========================================

-Once the classes described in sections 2, 3, and 4 are created, we are now ready to run experiments with cistar.
+Once the classes described in sections 2, 3, and 4 are created, we are now ready to run experiments with flow.
 We begin by running an experiment without any learning/autonomous agents.
 This experiment acts as our control case, and helps us ensure that the system exhibits the sorts of performance deficiencies we expect to witness.
 In the case of a